Some DJs earn what is known as “the big bucks.” I’m talking six figures, ladies and gentlemen.

 Don is a popular DJ and record producer from London, UK who started earning at the age of 16 as a DJ at clubs.
 In 2012, he made his breakthrough as a producer with his debut studio album titled My World which reached number 1 on the US iTunes dance chart as well as in his own home country.

-His second studio album titled The Devil’s Playground was released in 2015 and included features from Emeli Sande, Kay, Holly Thomas, among others.
+His second studio album titled The Devil’s Playground was released in 2015 and included features from Emeli Sande, Kay, and Holly Thomas, among others.
 His most popular songs are On My Mind, Cutting Shapes and M1 Stinger.
 He has also collaborated with several well-known artists and producers such as AJR, Tiesto and Diplo, among others.

 4. Skrillex ($45 million)